 Marquette University Law School launched a new curriculum in water law in the fall of 2009.
-The curriculum is another step in solidifying Milwaukee as a global leader in water research and policy and provides a context to address the ongoing and emerging legal issues posed by the water industry.
+In 2015, the Law School launched an expanded Water Law and Policy Initiative which will seek to establish the Law School and, more broadly, Marquette University as a center for study, exploration, discussion, and education concerning water issues.
+The curriculum and the Initiative provide concrete evidence of the Law School's commitment to solidifying Milwaukee as a global leader in water research and policy and provide a context to address the ongoing and emerging legal issues posed by the water industry.

 The Law School water law curriculum includes a course specializing in the legal principles involved in securing, allocating, transferring, managing and adjudicating water rights for public and private uses.
-It also includes courses on administrative law, patent and trade secret law, environmental policy and philosophy, land use planning, and natural resources law, among others.
+Another innovative course combines aspects of water law, water technology and business, and intellectual property.
+The curriculum also includes courses on administrative law, patent and trade secret law, environmental policy and philosophy, land use planning, and natural resources law, among others.

 “This is another fine example of industry-university collaboration that will prepare students to become leaders with the specialized expertise necessary to make this region the leader in the water industry,” said Paul Jones, chairman/CEO of A.O.
 Smith and co-chair of the Milwaukee 7 Water Council.
 Jones stated, “Marquette Law School has stepped in and filled a real need as we assemble all the parts needed to make the Milwaukee region the world water hub for freshwater research, economic development, education and, in the future, law.”